EURO 2020: Who has qualified? Who can still qualify?

 Group B

-• Ukraine: will qualify with a draw against Portugal, or if Serbia do not beat Lithuania; guaranteed play-off place if required as UEFA Nations League Group B1 winner

-• Portugal: will qualify if they beat Portugal if Serbia do not beat Lithuania; guaranteed play-off place if required as UEFA Nations League Group A3 winner
+• Portugal: will qualify if they win against Lithuania and Serbia do not beat Luxembourg; guaranteed play-off place if required as UEFA Nations League Group A3 winner

-• Serbia: will be out of contention if they do not beat Lithuania and Portugal beat Ukraine; guaranteed play-off place if required as UEFA Nations League Group C4 winner
+• Serbia: will be out of contention if they draw or lose against Luxembourg and Portugal win; guaranteed play-off place if required as UEFA Nations League Group C4 winner

 • Luxembourg: can no longer qualify via European Qualifiers group stage

-Note: This article will be updated after each European Qualifiers matchnight; it was last updated at 23:30 CET on Monday 14 October.
-Group standings are subject to final confirmation from UEFA.